California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Contamination of the unit by methamphetamine or fentanyl.

-• Tenant’s right to access the sex offender registry.
+• Residential tenant’s right to access the sex offender registry.

 • Any planned demolition that may affect the tenant.